nil-andreu/dr-ecommerce/README.md

 Next, what we would have to do is add all the details which the user is bringing in from the front end and add them into the admin panel.
 For doing this, when the user hits a certain route, we need to execute a method which is reponsible for collecting all the data nad pushing the data in the admin.
 This is also in views.py.

 Remember that for the login, we have to make a POST request.
 The url would be: http://localhost:8000/api/user/logout/1/.
 And once ran, it will give us the message that Logout was successful.

 #### Auth
 For making the authentification with Facebook, Google, ...
-We need to install the pacjage: https://github.com/RealmTeam/django-rest-framework-social-oauth2.
+We need to install the package: https://github.com/RealmTeam/django-rest-framework-social-oauth2.
 We can see the documentation in this repository README file.

 Yoou can also look for the tutorial: https://www.youtube.com/watch?v=wlcCvzOLL8w&list=RDCMUC1mxuk7tuQT2D0qTMgKji3w&start_radio=1.